How to draw landscapes will be simple if you follow along with these easy steps.

 This is the biggest mistake beginners make, so make your horizon line one third the distance from the bottom or from the top.

 These are the basics of good space divisions.
-See image below for "rules of the thirds" but not the one on the left!
+See image below for "The rule of Thirds" but not the one on the left!

 You can direct the attention of any viewer to a focal point or particular place in your drawing.
 In the image below, your eye will automatically go to the spot in the bottom right corner.
 In the next image we have five focal points but your eye ends up on the largest spot.
 The same for the third image where your eye is led in to rest on the largest focal point again.
 This is guiding your viewer to where YOU want it to go.